kpagacz/wiki-on-fire/frontend/README.md

 * Node version: v16.13.1
 * Node Package Manager version: 8.1.2

-We highly recommend using the excellent Node Version Manager to install Node and Node Package Manager. `nvm` has an excellent documentation and is available at: https://github.com/nvm-sh/nvm.
+We highly recommend using the excellent Node Version Manager to install Node and Node Package Manager. `nvm` has a reliable documentation and is available at: https://github.com/nvm-sh/nvm.
+It greatly streamlines installing and managing Node and Node Package Manager versions.

 ### Installing dependencies
 Navigate to the `frontend` directory and run in the terminal: